-For those who have had the opportunity to explore the French Riviera, it’s nothing short of spectacular.
+If you're looking for a solo trip to France and are unsure where to go, the French Riviera is nothing short of spectacular.
 This area, located in Southern France, boasts some of the best in nature, history, beaches, and the high life.
 For those who are longing to explore the area, from castles to waterfronts, doing it alone can be a lot of fun.
 There are a few things to keep in mind for a solo trip to the French Riviera.

 Dazzle in Marseille